suppressPackageStartupMessages(require("dplyr"))

 theme_minimal()

-Question: what are the weaknesses of using a prior fitted on this histogram?
+Question: what is the weakness of using a prior fitted on this histogram?

 Hierarchical models: a better way to use side data